bbellify/web-sprint-challenge-javascript-fundamentals/README.md

 4. Describe the four principles of the 'this' keyword.

     1. Global binding - when in the global scope, `this` is bound to the window/console object.
-    2. Implicit binding - when invoking a function with a preceding dot, the object left of the dot is the `this`.
+    2. Implicit binding - when invoking a function with a preceding dot, the object to the left of the dot is the `this`.
     3. New binding - whenever a constructor function is used, `this` refers to the specific new instance of the object created by the constructor function.
-    4. Explicit binding - whenever a `.call`, `.apply`, or `.bind` method is invoked, `this` is explicitly defined
+    4. Explicit binding - when a `.call`, `.apply`, or `.bind` method is invoked, `this` is explicitly defined

 5. Why do we need super() in an extended class?

-When using a class constructor to make an extended class, `super()` effectively replaces having to explicitly bind `this` with a `.call` on a parent class.
-Nothing different is happening under the hood, but it reduces necessary lines of code and is a cleaner syntax.
+When using the class keyword to make a child class extended from a parent class, calling `super()` in the child's constructor function allows us to pass attributes through the parent class, effectively replacing needing to explicitly bind `this` with a `.call` on the parent class.
+Nothing different is happening under the hood, but it reduces necessary lines of code and is a friendlier syntax, or syntactic sugar :)

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.